Hiding and Executing Code

 Modified

-In quarto-webr, you have the ability to execute code cells without displaying the code or its output.
-This feature can be particularly useful for preloading variables, loading datasets, creating visualizations, or checking student solutions without revealing the code to end users.
+In the community quarto-webr extension, you have the ability to execute code cells without displaying the code or its output.
+This feature can be particularly useful for preloading variables, loading and wrangling datasets, creating visualizations, or checking student solutions without revealing the code to end users.

 Using the context Option